CCTLib/cibench/README.md

 Due to the copyright of SPEC Benchmark Suite, we shall not release the code of Hmmer, H264ref and Povray here, please refer to our paper "What Every Scientific Programmer Should Know AboutCompiler Optimizations?" for the detailed optimization methods.

-Here we list the inputs we used for your references:
+We list the inputs we used for your references:

 For hmmer:
 ```sh